27 Questions to Validate Your Business Problem for Entrepreneurs

 - When does does the problem actually get noticed by someone?
 At what point in your story does the problem get noticed by someone?

 - What does your ideal customer say or think to themselves as they becomes aware of the problem?
-How do they interpret the problem?
+How do they interpret it?
 Do they fully understand it?

 - Describe what happens leading up to that moment when someone becomes aware of the problem.
 Tell it as a story as well.
 How does someone actually come around to noticing the problem?
 This will help you consider how you communicate, write copy, and position your solution.